 The exact rate can vary, but here’s an example of how much it could cost you.
 If your loan amount is $194,000 (after your 3% down payment) and your annual PMI rate is 0.5%, you’d have to pay $970 each year.
 Split up over 12 monthly mortgage payments, your PMI would add just over $80 to your bill.

 An FHA loan is another option for a loan with a low down payment.
-FHA loans are backed by the federal government and allows you to qualify for a mortgage without as many restrictions as a conventional loan.
+FHA loans are backed by the federal government and allows you to qualify for a mortgage without as many restrictions as conventional loans.

 With an FHA loan, you only need a 3.5% down payment.
 On that same $200,000 house, you’d only need to supply $7,000 in upfront cash.